Image: Hobbiton Movie Set, Matamata

 Matamata is perhaps the most famous of all the Middle-earth locations in New Zealand, so much so that it has practically been renamed ‘Hobbiton’.
 It boasts the rolling, emerald hills of the Shire, especially impressive on a sunny day, and there is something very homely and comforting about it.
 The tour of the Hobbiton Movie Set is fantastic: you get to see all the round front doors with their flowers and even have a drink in The Green Dragon.
 It’s best to book ahead, as the place is always heaving with tourists, but considering this the cost is quite reasonable.
 If you’re a hardcore fan, though, be prepared to spend a lot of money in the gift shop!

 ‘Arrow’ seems like a strangely appropriate name for a river used as a filming location for The Lord of the Rings – the bit where Arwen confronts the Black Riders at the Ford of Bruinen.
 It’s in Otago and gave its name to the small town nestled upon its banks, Arrowtown.
 Arrowtown is an utterly charming place, a relic from the days of New Zealand’s gold rush, and it’s an attraction in its own right.
+We went there in our New Zealand campervan rental.
 I wish we’d been able to spend longer there, because the Ford of Bruinen isn’t actually the most beautiful spot in the area.
 It’s still pretty awesome, though – you just have to imagine a charging line of white, foam horses coming at you!

 Tongariro National Park, which is located in the centre of the North Island and contains the three active volcanoes of Tongariro, Ruapehu and Ngauruhoe, has become almost synonymous with Mordor.
 Mount Doom itself is a digitally enhanced Ngauruhoe, although the volcano looks impressive enough as it is.
 The park also contains Emyn Muil, Gorgoroth, the Black Gate and the spot in Ithilien where Faramir was camped, and, of course, parts of The Hobbit were filmed there as well.
 A great way to see all these sights – as well as the pretty Blue and Emerald Lakes and some spectacular craters and steam vents – is to walk the Tongariro Alpine Crossing.
 It takes about seven hours and you have to be moderately fit, but if you don’t feel like that you can fly over the park, go on a horse trek or, in winter, go skiing.